maddox/kart/README.md

 # Kart!!

-Kart is a frontend to the amazing mult-emulating system [RetroArch](https://github.com/libretro/RetroArch).
+Kart is a frontend to the amazing multi-emulating system [RetroArch](https://github.com/libretro/RetroArch).

 Kart aspires to be an extremely simple front end that lets you get up and